 The Japanese decided to resolve the problem so they opened up another hold.
 They then began moving prisoners, including Carl, to this hold.
 By the time they finished, this smaller hold was even more crowded than the original hold.
 The bathroom facilities were cans tied to ropes that were pulled out of the hatch.
 These often spilled which resulted in the hold stinking of human waste.
 It also resulted in maggots being everywhere and constantly biting the prisoners.

-The Nissyo Maru arrived at Takao, Formosa on July 27th.
+The Nissyo Maru arrived at Takao, Formosa on July 27.
 The next day the ship sailed for Moji, Japan.
 As the ship got closer to Japan, American submarines attacked the convoy.
 These attacks continued for three nights in a roll.
 The POWs heard torpedoes pass under their ship and cheered when they heard the explosions of a tanker hit by torpedoes.
 The Japanese got angry over the cheering and again brought a machine gun to the hatch of the hold.
 They threatened to open fire on the prisoners if the cheering did not stop.
 Later, Carl wondered why they had been cheering since their ship could have been sunk.
 Carl believed that the American submarine captain may have known that their ship was not carrying war supplies because it was high in the water.

-After arriving in Japan on August 3rd, the POWs were boarded on a passenger train.
+After arriving in Japan on August 3, the POWs were boarded on a passenger train.
 On the way to the train, the POWs filled their canteens with water.
 When they attempted to drink it while on the train, the guards would yell at them and knock the cans out of their hands.
 The prisoners believed that the guards were being jerks, but in reality the guards were attempting to prevent them from drinking sewer water.

 This detail was not bad during the summer because the old supervisor would allow two of the six prisoners to look for edible plants.
 During the winter, the prisoners had to climb the mountain through snow that was four to five feet deep.
-To protect their feet from frostbite, the POW's made socks from blackout curtains to put inside their canvas shoes.
+Since the Japanese did not issue the shes that were sent by the Red Cross, to protect their feet from frostbite, the POW's made socks from blackout curtains to put inside their canvas shoes.
 The prisoners also were never warm.
 They slept in pairs to share body heat and blankets.